hebbaranish/Gene_Network_Modelling/RACIPE-1.0-master/Multithreaded_Racipe/README.md

      Over_threshold_A  : Number of stable states for current RACIPE model whose expression of gene A is larger than its threshold parameter of A.
      Below_threshold_A : Number of stable states for current RACIPE model whose expression of gene A is smaller than its threshold parameter of A.

-     For any model, the probability for gene A's expression to be larger than its threshold equals to the sum of Over_threshold_A across all the models devided by the sum of both Over_threshold_A and Below_threshold_A across all the models.
+     For any model, the probability for gene A's expression to be larger than its threshold equals to the sum of Over_threshold_A across all the models divided by the sum of both Over_threshold_A and Below_threshold_A across all the models.
+  8. _solution.dat storing the gene expression for each stable steady state in log2 scale.
+     All the solution files with different number of stable states are combined into a single file for easier data processing.

 # License
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.